Preparing For Swim Camp

 It is common at our camps for a short-distance breast-stroking fitness swimmers to be comfortably swimming 1000 meters freestyle (and loving it so much they don’t want to stop!) by Day 4.
 We are used to creating ‘miracles’ like that on a regular basis.
 You’ll realize you just needed someone to finally show you how it works!

 Feeling afraid of the water?

-If you have a fear of water in general and this interrupts your ability to swim and concentrate we recommend that you seek out individual private lessons with a TI Coach first – that is a far more effective setting to remove that fear and set you up for a more peaceful learning situation in big, wild water.
-Total Immersion is superbly equipped to help remove fear for those who struggle with it.
+If you have a fear of water in general and this interrupts your ability to swim and concentrate we recommend that you seek out individual, therapeutic private lessons with a Coach first – that is a far more effective setting to remove that fear and set you up for a more peaceful learning situation in big, wild water.
+Our approach is superbly equipped to help remove fear for those who struggle with it.
 If you are comfortable with swimming in deeper water in a pool, but merely have anxiety about open (i.e big, wild) water, then this is exactly the kind of camp that will help you.
-It is hard to imagine a more ideal location than the Turkish Mediterranean Coast to become introduced and gain confidence in open-water – it is warm and mild and there are virtually no dangerous creatures and conditions to worry about, and Total Immersion supplies all the skills you need to master it.
+It is hard to imagine a more ideal location than the Turkish Mediterranean Coast to become introduced and gain confidence in open-water – it is warm and mild and there are virtually no dangerous creatures and conditions to worry about, and neurologically sensitive approach supplies all the skills you need to master it.